slackapi/bolt-js/examples/custom-receiver/README.md

-# Bolt for JavaScript Koa Receiver Example App
+# Bolt for JavaScript: Custom Receiver Example App

 This is a quick example app to demonstrate how to implement a custom receiver to integrate `App` with 3rd party web framework, which allows developers to directly access Node.js http package interface.